WUSC-FM

-WUSC-FM is a student-run college radio station operating at the University of South Carolina in Columbia, South Carolina.
+WUSC-FM (90.5 MHz) is a student-run college radio station operating at the University of South Carolina in Columbia, South Carolina.

 Purpose

 The purpose of WUSC-FM is to "educate and inform the listener and the DJ by providing musical diversity, information regarding student life and community events, and by airing Public Service Announcements."
 It is not related to KUSC, the classical radio station owned by the University of Southern California; the two institutions happen to share initials.